NET-Training-5/.NET-bishnu/README.md

     1. Find all vegetables with average price less than Rs.
 10 and save it to a text file.
     1. Find all vegetables traded on 6/17/2013 with minimum price of at least 40 and save it to a text file.

+1. Create a web page containing a form to input employee details.
+Apply bootstrap style to all form elements.